 We are looking for improvements because:

-Madeira has a lots of possibities in their fridge to work with.
+This is the second Newsletter of Islands of Innovation about the partner meeting on Madeira.
+Madeira has a lots of possibities in their 'fridge' to work with.

 Dutch Stakeholder of Islands of Innovation, Innofest wins European Enterprise Promotion Award in Estonia.